-- (i) Pillar 1: Minimum capital requirements for credit risk, market risk and operational risk - (ii) Pillar 2: Supervisory review of capital adequacy - (iii) Pillar 3: Market discipline
+- (i) Pillar 1: Minimum capital requirements for credit risk, market risk and operational risk - (ii) Pillar 2: Supervisory review of capital adequacy - (iii) Pillar 3: Market discipline a.
+Group entities considered for consolidation

 Market discipline (Pillar 3) comprises set of disclosures on the capital adequacy and risk management framework of the Bank.
 These disclosures have been set out in the following sections.